CLANCY OVERELL | Editor | CONTACT

-Pedestrian.tv claims to have a ‘loyal’ audience of over 200,000 combined subscribers between the ages of 16 to 35, they sell their readers as affluent, influential and hungry for new information and experiences.
+Pedestrian.tv told her she needed to focus on the loyalty of their audiences between the ages of 16 to 35 – who are affluent, influential and hungry for new information and experiences.

 Kate Winters says with a such a contrived faux-left-wing hipster format, it was very difficult for her to have stories of any merit published through the outlet.

 “I was put on probation and ordered to write seven ‘listicles’ a week, they had to be about either the Kardashians, the Jenners, puppies trying to walk down stairs or some sort of lazy feminist piece that involves Emma Watson”.